ipfs-inactive/website/static/docs/examples/websites/README.md

 create a DNS TXT record for `_dnslink.your.domain` with `dnslink=/ipns/<yourpeer id>`.

-So by creating a CNAME for `your.domain` to `gateway.ipfs.io` and adding a `_dnslink.your.domain` record with `dnslink=/ipns/<your peer id>` you can host your website without explicitly referring to IP addresses of the ipfs gateway.
+So by creating a CNAME record for `your.domain` to `gateway.ipfs.io` and adding a `_dnslink.your.domain` record with `dnslink=/ipns/<your peer id>` you can host your website without explicitly referring to IP addresses of the ipfs gateway.

+**Bonus:** To set up your site on a subdomain eg. `subdomain.yourdomain.com`, simply change the Name/Host/Alias field of your CNAME/A and DNS TXT records to `<your subdomain>`.

 Happy Hacking!